 - The second pair of tennis shoes or slippers for use around the camp.

-- Protection from the sun such as sunglasses, sunhats, cream and lotions to prevent sunburn and insect repellants during the warmer months.
+- Protection from the sun such as sunglasses, sunhats, cream, and lotions to prevent sunburn and insect repellant during the warmer months.

 - Traveler’s Insurance

 PLEASE do not carry unnecessary valuables.
 “The tariff does not cover insurance of any kind: medical or personal, though explicit care and attention will be rendered at all times.
 Nepal Sanctuary Treks is not responsible for any happenings beyond our control since some element of risk is involved in the nature of your trip.”